Jacob and Samuel Hawken: History

-Meanwhile, Samuel had established his own enterprise in Xenia, Ohio; but after the death of his wife and father, he relocated to St. Louis, where he formed a fresh business, separate to that of Lakenan and his older brother.
-The Hawkens became partners, however, after Lakenan's death.
+Samuel Hawken served in the Maryland militia during the War of 1812.
+After the war he moved to Ohio and established his own enterprise in Xenia, Ohio.
+After the death of his wife and father, he relocated to St. Louis, where he formed a fresh business, separate to that of Lakenan and his older brother.
+James worked supplying guns to the American Fur Company.
+The Hawkens became partners, however, after Lakenan's death in 1825.

 Their shop, though it excelled in gun-smithing, was also a bastion of old-fashioned craftsmanship; for up until 1848, they repaired and restocked tools as well as firearms and produced brass axes, tomahawks, gun worms and even basket-style hilts for swords.
+As well as Lakenan, the Hawken brothers also devoted to acquiring and developing land.

 Jacob Hawken died in 1849 (his burial location is unknown) and Samuel continued with the business on his own.
 In 1855, he retired and passed the shop to his son William, and William's business partner Tristram Campbell.

-Samuel Hawken died on May 8, 1884, at the age of 92, in St. Louis.
+Samuel Hawken died on May 8, 1884, at the age of 91, in St. Louis.
 He was buried at Bellefontaine Cemetery.